 Our four branded product candidates are: VERED, for the treatment of rosacea, TWIN and SIRS-T, for the treatment of acne vulgaris, or acne, and E-06 for the treatment of symptomatic interdigital tinea pedis.
 VERED, TWIN and SIRS-T are based upon our proprietary microencapsulation delivery system.
+We believe, based on nonclinical study results, that our microencapsulation delivery system enables us to develop topical dermatological drug products that have the potential to significantly improve the current treatment landscape over existing marketed drug products for the treatment of acne and rosacea.
 Subject to an End of Phase II meeting to be scheduled with the U.S. Food and Drug Administration, or FDA, we expect to commence two pivotal Phase III clinical trials for VERED in the United States in the first half of 2018 and expect to report top-line data in the first half of 2019.
-In May 2016, we initiated a Phase II clinical trial for TWIN in the United States, and we expect to report top-line data in mid-2017.
+In May 2016, we initiated a Phase II clinical trial for TWIN in the United States and we expect to report top-line data in the first half of 2017.
 We intend to use the data from this trial to support the commencement of pivotal Phase III trials for both TWIN and SIRS-T. In September 2016, we commenced a Phase II clinical trial for E-06 for the treatment of symptomatic interdigital tinea pedis, a fungal infection between the toes accompanied by stinging and burning and expect to report top-line data from this trial in the second half of 2017.
 We plan to develop our current branded product candidates under the 505(b)(2) regulatory pathway of the FDA.

-In addition to these branded drug product candidates, our product pipeline also includes the generic product candidate ivermectin cream, 1%, for the treatment of inflammatory lesions associated with rosacea, which is being developed in collaboration Perrigo UK Finco Limited Partnership, or Perrigo UK.
+In addition to these branded drug product candidates, our product pipeline also includes generic product candidates, including ivermectin cream, 1%, for the treatment of inflammatory lesions associated with rosacea, which is being developed in collaboration Perrigo UK Finco Limited Partnership, or Perrigo UK.
 A bioequivalence study for ivermectin cream, 1%, was initiated in June 2016.